Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: HMI Design

 \subsubsection{eHMI and in-vehicle HMI integration}

-Neglecting out-of-vehicle interaction while understanding the in-vehicle user experience might be problematic, as this induces an increased risk of accidents.
+Neglecting out-of-vehicle interaction while understanding the in-vehicle user experience might be problematic, as this increases the risk of accidents.
 With the increasing functionality of automation systems, communication needs and strategies with other Human road users change, and the passenger becomes less involved in the actual driving task.
 Considering many different HMI elements can be combined into an overall concept so that the requirements for the various automation levels and the role of the passenger can be met \cite{bengler2020hmi}.
-Examples include warning feedback in case of any unusual interaction with external users that may be dangerous.
-Also, displaying what the seated vehicle eHMI currently displays might be a better way to inspect if the vehicle is providing the right information to the outside world.
+Examples include warning feedback in case of any unusual interaction with external users that may be dangerous similar to traffic accident detection systems\cite{bastola2023feedback}.
+Displaying what the seated vehicle eHMI currently displays might be a better way to inspect if the vehicle is providing the right information to the outside world and also be able to amend if not as desired.
+A recent study by Gelbal (2024) on vehicle-to-pedestrian (V2P) communication employed smartphone sensors and Bluetooth technology to relay pedestrian movements to drivers through warning systems which helped them with increased situational awareness.
+These integrations enhance pedestrian safety and situational awareness within the vehicle and improve the in-vehicle experience for disabled and older adults by creating alternative routes with fewer pedestrians.
+This reduces the anxiety, complexity and cognitive demands of manual control, making it easier by letting vehicles travel through less crowded environments.
+A similar approach could also include vehicle delays that allow pedestrians to cross the road, preventing vehicles from stopping too close to pedestrians.